 Can a poor reputation for sales progression put your forward purchase at risk?

-- Failings by these cheap listing agents in the sales progression department are well documented.
+- Failings by cheap online estate agents in the sales progression department are well documented.

 - As such, high street estate agents greatly dislike being involved in a chain where one of the links is selling with an online / hybrid estate agent.

-- If you’re selling and buying, you would be wise to take note of this because using one of these services may well weaken your position as a buyer.
+- If you’re selling and buying a house at the same time, you would be wise to take note of this because using one of these services may well weaken your position as a buyer.

 - You may find your seller’s estate agent reluctant to present your offer favourably to their client.

 - If you’re up against another buyer, you may find you have to offer significantly more to overcome the negative reputation of your chosen estate agents sales progression processes, and become the favoured buyer.

 - This will leave you in a situation whereby you’ve been pennywise but pound foolish, having saved some money on estate agent fees only to then lose it (and more) by having to increase your forward purchase offer.

 - Or worse, it may actually be the reason you lose out entirely on securing the home of your dreams.